How To Make Valentine’s Day Memorable

 3. Save The Texts

-As earlier stated, love is celebrated every now and then, but there are those special moments you and your better half profess your love for one another through texts that get you smiling over and over again.
+As earlier stated, love is celebrated every now and then, but there are those special moments you and your better-half profess your love for each other through texts that get you smiling over and over again.

 Now, that’s where we’re heading, printing out a screen shot of some of those texts and presenting it to him or her wouldn’t hurt and will always serve as a reminder to your lover that you love and cherish some moments with them.